Randy-Jordan/dot/README.md

 - [x] .tmux.conf
 - [x] .prettierrc
 - [x] eslint.config.js

 - [ ] /sh - Bash scripts, set as a PATH in .zshrc
 - [ ] /md - Guides and notes written in markdown.
-- [ ] /eg - "For example" files, used as a reference for md files.
+- [ ] /eg - "For example" files + XDG Templates folder.
+Used as reference by md.
 - [ ] /cad - Solidworks and CAD files.
 - [ ] /repo - All my repositories.
+- [ ] /vm - Virtual Machines
+- [ ] /gui - XDG Desktop
+- [ ] /dl - XDG Downloads
 ## Usage
 When configuring a new install, pipe the scripts hosted [Here](https://www.gist.myrepos.xyz) into bash like so.<br>
 `curl https://gist.myrepos.xyz/config.sh | /bin/bash`<br>